Coalgebraic Infinite Traces and Kleisli Simulations: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have shown that the technique forward and backward Kleisli simulations~\cite{hasuo06genericforward} and that of FPE~\cite{urabeH14genericforward}---techniques originally developed for witnessing \emph{finite} trace inclusion---are also applicable to \emph{infinite} trace semantics.
-We followed~\cite{jacobs04tracesemantics} (and also~\cite{cirstea10genericinfinite,kerstan13coalgebraictrace}) to characterize infinite trace semantics in coalgebraic terms, on which we established properties of Kleisli simulations such as soundness.
-We developed our theory for two classes of instances: nondeterministic systems and probabilistic ones.
+We have shown that the technique forward and backward Kleisli simulations~\cite{hasuo06genericforward} and that of FPE~\cite{urabeH14genericforward,urabeH17matSim}---techniques originally developed for witnessing \emph{finite} trace inclusion---are also applicable to \emph{infinitary} trace semantics.
+We followed~\cite{jacobs04tracesemantics} (and also~\cite{cirstea10genericinfinite,kerstan13coalgebraictrace}) to characterize infinitary trace semantics in coalgebraic terms, on which we established properties of Kleisli simulations such as soundness.
+We developed our theory for three classes of instances: nondeterministic systems, probabilistic ones and ones with exception.
+These three turn out to result from two categorical principles that are rather different (see Remark~\ref{rem:differencePandG}).

-There are some directions for a future work.
-In~\cite{urabeH14genericforward}, in addition to FPE, a transformation called \emph{backward partial execution} (BPE) is introduced.
-Similarly to FPE, BPE can also aid forward and backward Kleisli simulation for finite trace in the sense that it satisfy soundness and adequacy.
+There are some directions for future work.
+In~\cite{urabeH14genericforward} (and its extended version~\cite{urabeH17matSim}), in addition to FPE, a transformation called \emph{backward partial execution} (BPE) is introduced.
+Similarly to FPE, BPE can also aid forward and backward Kleisli simulation for \emph{finite} traces in the sense that it satisfy soundness and adequacy.
 However, BPE is only defined for word automata (with $T$-branching) and not generally for $(T,F)$-systems.
-Defining BPE categorically and proving its soundness and adequacy with respect to infinite trace, possibly restricting to word automata, is one of the future work.
+Defining BPE categorically and proving its soundness and adequacy with respect to infinitary traces, possibly restricting to word automata, is one of the future work.

+In this paper, we used Kleisli simulation to compare simple automata where an infinite-depth tree is accepted if it only has an infinite path on the automata.
+More complex automata for infinite-length words have been introduced, such as B\"uchi automata and parity automata.
+Extending the notion of Kleisli simulation so that such automata with complex accepted conditions can be compared is one of the directions of future work.

 Another direction is implementation and experiments.
-As forward and backward Kleisli simulations in this paper are defined in almost the same way as~\cite{urabeH14genericforward}, we can use the implementation already developed there to check infinite trace inclusion.
+As forward and backward Kleisli simulations in this paper are defined in almost the same way as~\cite{urabeH14genericforward,urabeH17matSim}, we can use the implementation already developed there.